amitopenwriteup/gcp-labs/iap.md

 **What you will build:**

-- A VPC network with no default internet ingress
-- A Compute Engine VM running Nginx (no public IP)
+- A Compute Engine VM running Nginx (no public IP) attached to your existing VPC
 - Firewall rules that allow only IAP traffic
 - IAP TCP tunneling for SSH access
-- IAP HTTPS protection for the web application
+- IAP TCP tunneling for authenticated HTTP access (no load balancer or SSL certificate required)
 - OS Login for identity-based SSH authentication

 ---